Pennsylvania Lawn Tennis Championships

-The Pennsylvania Lawn Tennis Championships was a tennis tournament played at the Merion Cricket Club in Haverford, Pennsylvania.
+History

 The first edition was held in 1894.
+The women's championships event began in 1901 the women's tournament was known as the Pennsylvania and Eastern States Championships.
 It was part of the Eastern Grass Court Circuit, a series of grass court tournaments on the American Eastern Seaboard in the lead up to the U. S. National Championships which also included Rye/South Orange, Meadow Club, Newport Casino, and others.

-The men's events were part of the Grand Prix tennis circuit from 1970–1974, before which they were amateur events.
-They were held on outdoor hard courts from 1970–72 and grass courts from 1973–1974.
+The men's events were part of the Grand Prix tennis circuit from 1970–1974 They were held on outdoor hard courts from 1970–72 and grass courts from 1973–1974.